Add the ability to use CVMFS on sites that do not provide local installations

 If you have already an idea and prefer to submit directly the code, feel free to do that.

-#4 Updated by Namratha Urs about 1 month ago
+#4 Updated by Namratha Urs 4 months ago

 - % Done changed from 0 to 20